Informed Choices - When We Don't Have All the Answers Yet

 Johnson & Johnson is a DNA vaccine, given as a single dose

 You should get the SAME version (Pfizer or Moderna) for BOTH your first and second shot.

-Rare but life-threatening ALLERGIC REACTIONS have happened with the COVID-19 vaccines - if you have a history of previous severe allergic reaction ("anaphylaxis"), and choose to get vaccinated, you should receive your vaccine in a hospital or facility with full “crash cart” emergency services, and should remain waiting there for at least 30 minutes after the shot.
+Severe ALLERGIC REACTIONS are extremely rare (less than one in a milliion) but can be life-threatening.
+If you have a history of previous severe allergic reaction ("anaphylaxis"), you should receive your vaccine in a hospital or facility with full “crash cart” emergency services, and should remain waiting there for at least 30 minutes after the shot.

-SIDE EFFECTS may include muscle aches, fever, fatigue, and headache, and can last 1-3 days.
-These temporary, unpleasant-but-not-dangerous reactions can be treated with Tylenol or Ibuprofen, and seem to be more common after the 2nd dose.
+Common SIDE EFFECTS may include muscle aches, fever, fatigue, and headache, and can last 1-3 days.
+These temporary, unpleasant-but-not-dangerous reactions can be treated with Tylenol or Ibuprofen, and may be more common after the 2nd dose.

 If you have previously tested positive for COVID-19 (whether you got sick or not), you can still get vaccinated.
 If you were severely ill (hospitalized or treated with IV medications), you should wait at least 90 days from when you first tested positive before getting the vaccine.

 Click here for QUESTIONS TO THINK ABOUT if you’re undecided about getting vaccinated